Skip to content

 Last updated

-This page explains how to use the filter query parameter to retrieve only the records you need from list endpoints in the Kanbert REST API.
-It’s written for external developers integrating with the API and is safe to use with Redocly.
+This page describes how to use the filter query parameter to retrieve only the records you need from list endpoints in the Kanbert REST API.

 TL;DR

-• Add a filter query parameter to list endpoints (e.g., GET /api/v1/projects).
+• Add a filter query parameter to any supported list endpoint (e.g., GET /api/v1/projects).

-• Two formats are supported: JSON and a human‑readable string DSL.
+• Two formats are supported: JSON and human-readable DSL.

-• You can combine multiple conditions, nest groups with and / or, and use rich operators (e.g., contains, in, gte).
+• Combine multiple conditions, nest boolean groups, and use rich operators (contains, in, gte, etc.).

-• Fields and operators are validated per endpoint.
-Unknown fields/operators return a 400 error.
+• Fields and operators are endpoint-specific; unknown fields or invalid combinations return a 400.

 Supported endpoints